NigarValikhanova/Back-End/README.md

 Languages like Java, C#, and many managed languages use garbage collection to simplify memory management and enhance the reliability and stability of software systems.

+<h3>ASP.NET</h3>

+ASP.NET is a web development framework developed by Microsoft for building dynamic web applications.
+The term "ASP.NET" is often used to refer to two different technologies:

+1. **ASP.NET Web Forms:**
+   - ASP.NET Web Forms is a traditional web application framework that enables the development of web applications using a model similar to event-driven desktop applications.
+   - It uses a page-based approach where the user interface is defined using server-side controls, and events on these controls trigger server-side code execution.
+   - Web Forms applications use a concept called "ViewState" to maintain the state of controls between postbacks.

+2. **ASP.NET MVC (Model-View-Controller):**
+   - ASP.NET MVC is a more modern and lightweight web framework that follows the Model-View-Controller architectural pattern.
+   - It separates an application into three main components: the Model (data and business logic), the View (user interface), and the Controller (handles user input and updates the model).
+   - ASP.NET MVC provides more control over the HTML markup and allows developers to build applications with a cleaner separation of concerns.

+Key features and concepts of ASP.NET include:

+- **Server-side Code Execution:** ASP.NET allows developers to write server-side code (typically in languages like C# or VB.NET) that is executed on the web server, generating HTML or other content to be sent to the client's browser.

+- **ASP.NET Core:** This is the cross-platform, high-performance, and open-source version of ASP.NET.
+ASP.NET Core supports cross-platform development and is designed to work with modern development practices.

+- **Integrated Development Environment (IDE):** Visual Studio is the preferred IDE for developing ASP.NET applications.
+It provides a rich set of tools for designing, developing, testing, and deploying web applications.

+- **Security:** ASP.NET includes built-in security features to help developers build secure applications.
+It supports authentication, authorization, and other security mechanisms.

+- **Data Access:** ASP.NET provides various data access technologies, including ADO.NET for direct database access, Entity Framework for object-relational mapping, and other data-binding mechanisms.

+- **ASP.NET Web API:** This is a framework for building RESTful web services, allowing developers to create APIs that can be consumed by various clients, such as web applications, mobile apps, and other services.

+ASP.NET has evolved over the years, and ASP.NET Core represents the latest version as of my knowledge cutoff in January 2022.
+It's worth checking for any updates or changes beyond that date.

 # FRONT-END
 <h1> HTML </h1>